codescrum/bebox/README.md

 bebox profile remove
 ```

-Then in the console a simple wizard appear for selecting the profile to remove from the profiles available.
+Then in the console a simple wizard appear for selecting the profile to remove from the available profiles.

 To list profiles: